 Convergence insufficiency can be complicated by:

-Based on the available medical literature randomized clinical trials have demonstrated that vision therapy/orthoptic training improves symptoms of convergence insufficiency and that the majority of children age 9 to 17 years were asymptomatic after a 12 week treatment program.
+Based on the available medical literature several randomized controlled clinical trials and nonrandomized comparative studies have demonstrated that vision therapy/orthoptic training improves symptoms of convergence insufficiency and that the majority of children age 9 to 17 years were asymptomatic after a 12 week treatment program,15 minutes per day five or more days per week.
+The most direct evidence comes from a 2008 RCT that demonstrated office based vision/orthoptic training improves symptoms of convergence insufficiency in a greater percentage of patients than a home based vision exercise program consisting of pencil push-ups or home computer vision exercises.
+Subanalysis of this RCT demonstrated improvements in accommodative vision, parental perception of academic behavior, and specific convergence insufficiency related symptoms.
 The published clinical studies show that a limited number of office visits are required for resolution of convergence insufficiency.
-The average number of office visits for convergence insufficiency is usually less than a dozen and can typically be prescribed on a 1-2 session per week basis in conjunction with a home program.
+The average number of office visits for convergence insufficiency is usually less than twelve and can typically be prescribed on a 1-2 session per week basis in conjunction with a home program.

 A maintenance program consists of activities that preserve the patient’s present level of function and/or prevent regression of that function.
 Maintenance begins when the therapeutic goals of a treatment plan have been achieved, or when no additional functional progress is apparent or expected to occur.

 Patients with convergence insufficiency can be treated by various strategies, depending on the severity of symptoms.
 Studies have shown that vision therapy is the treatment of choice for convergence insufficiency.
-The recommended treatment includes a home based therapy program and supplemental office based therapy when home based therapy fails.
+The recommended treatment includes an office based therapy program with supplemental home based therapy.

-A vision therapy program for convergence insufficiency consists of at least 12 weeks of home based treatment (15 minutes per day, five or more days per week).
-For individuals whose symptoms have failed to improve with a trial of least 12 weeks of home based therapy, office based therapy may be considered for the treatment of continued symptomatic convergence insufficiency.
-Based on the available medical literature randomized clinical trials have demonstrated that vision therapy/orthoptic training improves symptoms of convergence insufficiency and that the majority of children age 9 to 17 years were asymptomatic after a 12 week treatment program.
+Based on the available medical literature randomized controlled clinical trials and nonrandomized comparative studies have demonstrated that vision therapy/orthoptic training improves symptoms of convergence insufficiency and that the majority of children age 9 to 17 years were asymptomatic after a 12 week treatment program.
 The published clinical studies show that a limited number of office visits are required for resolution of convergence insufficiency.
-The average number of office visits for convergence insufficiency is usually less than a dozen and can typically be prescribed on a 1-2 session per week basis in conjunction with a home program.
+The average number of office visits for convergence insufficiency is usually less than twelve and can typically be prescribed on a 1-2 session per week basis in conjunction with a home program.

 Most studies evaluating the efficacy of vision therapy for visual disorders are small.
 In general, these studies are poorly designed and significant methodological flaws, and the data derived from them are relatively weak and inconclusive.
 There is some evidence to support the use of vision therapy that involves occlusion as a treatment for amblyopia and vision therapy that involves prism adaptation prior to surgery administered as a treatment for acquired estropia.
 However, large well designed studies comparing vision therapy with other treatment modalities, standardization of outcome measurements and the criteria for defining patient selection criteria are needed to evaluate vision therapy for visual dysfunctions adequately.